tomuvak/optional-test/README.md

 type provided by [`com.tomuvak.optional`](https://github.com/tomuvak/optional).
 Like `com.tomuvak.optional`, it is also written in multi-platform Kotlin.

-`com.tomuvak.optional` itself uses (some of) these in its test suite.
-These utilities are provided as a separate library so that users of `com.tomuvak.optional` who wish to do so could also utilise them.
+`com.tomuvak.optional` itself uses (some of) these utilities in its test suite.
+Rather than being buried in that library's tests, these utilities are provided here publicly so that others who wish to use them could also do that (and as a separate library so that it can be included as a dependency only for test source sets).

 ## Usage
 Package `com.tomuvak.optional.test` contains several assertion methods specific for use with values of the `Optional`